tdalberg/tdalberg.github.io/_posts/2024-05-06-textanalys-del-I.md

 > That is correct.
 Each chapter is in a separate html file.
 Genesis chapter 1 is in file 01_01.html and so on

-Nu fick jag ännu en kodsnutt, innan jag han skriva:
+Nu fick jag ännu en kodsnutt, innan jag hann skriva:

 > and here is what the top 12 rows in file 01_01.html look like: